ccampo133/ccampo133.github.io/_posts/2016-02-15-boot-service-package.md

 Plugin (ospackage)][ospackage], which fits all the requirements.
 Throughout the rest of this post, I'll provide examples on how to create a simple service, package it as an RPM, and finally install and run.

-...Or you can just skip it all and check out the [sample code on GitHub][democode]!
+Before we get started, I'd just like to note that this post assumes at least a working knowledge of the following:

+* Spring Boot / Spring MVC
+* Gradle
+* Linux

-To start, I've created a simple Spring Boot web service.
-Nothing fancy, however it can literally any Spring Boot application.
+So now that that's out of the way,tTo start, I've created a simple Spring Boot web service.
+Nothing fancy, however it can literally any Spring Boot 1.3+ application.
 For simplicity's sake, it's just a single MVC controller that returns the string `Hello world!`:

 {% highlight java %}
 package me.ccampo.daemondemo;